vasantakmr/landingui/content/courses/java-intervew-questions/_index.md

 The goal of this course is to provide you with a solid set of 200+ java question bank.
 Here's a quick summary of what you can expect to learn...

+- 🚀 JVM, JRE, JDK
-- 👨‍🎤 Master the Basics of Supabase
+- 👨‍🎤 Object oriented principles
-- ⚛ Build interactive UI components with React
+-  ⚛  Exception handling
-- 💪 Type-safe queries with TypeScript
+- 💪 Multi-threading
-- 👨‍🚀 User Authentication and Row-level Security
+- 👨‍🚀 Access Modifiers
-- 📊 Data modeling in a relational SQL database
+- 📊 String handling
-- 👨‍🔬 Advanced Postgres techniques like Triggers and Functions
-- 🎭 End-to-end testing with Playwright
+- 🎭 Miscellaneous
-- 🚀 Full-stack deployment breakdown

 <!-- <div class="row tweet-grid">
 {{< testimonial name="Ant Wilson" handle="@AntWilson" img="ant-wilson.webp" >}}